lingyihuang27/ENES205/_1VoltageDivider/Resistor-Battery-Simulation/README.md

 ![1548560745006](1548560745006.png)

 Look at the Transient Tab.
 It should be populated.
-If not populated, you can manually enter the data, but it will not save.
+If not populated, you can manually enter the data.
+KiCad will simulate, but not save a simulation workbook.
+You will have to type in this transient information for each simulation.
+Most likely there is something wrong (spelling, caps) with the directive above.
 You will have to retype after each simulation.
 The text directive has to be in the schematic.

 ![1548556713518](1548556713518.png)